joaofarias/csl-traffic/README.md

 The goal of this mod is to improve traffic in Cities: Skylines by adding new roads, vehicles, tools and behaviours.

 # Current State
-At this time, this mod only adds a new pedestrian path that is zonable and can be used by garbage trucks.
+At this time, this mod only adds a new pedestrian path that is zonable and can be used by all services and trucks (optionally).

 # Roadmap
 - Different randomized vehicle speeds (already developed but not yet included)